A Choice Not an Echo: 1964 Republican primaries

 Phyllis Schlafly's A Choice Not an Echo was a key factor in Barry Goldwater's securing of the 1964 Republican nomination.
 In preceding months, Goldwater was close to winning the nomination, but needed to win a major primary in order to do so.
 The California primary, therefore, was key if Goldwater were to win the Republican nomination.
-The liberal New York governor Nelson Rockefeller opposed Goldwater in the California primary, which was a very close race.
+The liberal New York governor Nelson Rockefeller opposed Goldwater in the California primary.
 Conservative lobbyists and volunteers traveled to various precincts and handed out copies of A Choice Not an Echo.
 Schlafly's book was evidently very influential: later studies showed that Goldwater had secured narrow victories in many of these precincts.
 Goldwater won the California primary, and got the Republican presidential nomination.

 Content

 The first appearance of the "kingmakers" is in Chapter 5.
 "The Advertising Agent's Holiday" describes how Wendell Willkie, who was a registered Democrat, was marketed into becoming the 1940 Republican presidential candidate by the kingmakers, who were very prominent business and economic figures during the time.
 Willkie began appearing on the covers of magazines and newspapers, and was placed on panels where the questions were tailored specifically to his knowledge.
 This type of marketing ensured that he appeared to outsmart other intellectuals on the panels.
 Despite this marketing, when the Republican National Convention was seven weeks away, Willkie was only favored by 3% of Republicans.
 When the Republican National Convention arrived, the kingmakers launched "Operation Telegram".
 In this operation, prominent and financially powerful people were called and asked if they would like to send a telegram to the delegates at the Republican National Convention on their behalf.
 As a result of this, almost a million telegrams flooded the delegates at the convention in favor of Willkie.
 In addition, cab drivers picking up delegates and taking them to the convention were paid to hint that the nomination was leaning towards Willkie.
 The combination of these strategies worked, and Willkie won the presidential nomination, with Taft and Dewey trailing behind.